paranoiq/Jack/readme.md

 Usage:
 ----------
-there are two types of client working with a queue. those who insert jobs in queue - *producers*, and those who take jobs from it - *workers*. both of them use the same client class
+there are two types of clients working with a queue. those who insert jobs in queue - *producers*, and those who take jobs from it - *workers*. both of them use the same client class

-just instantiate the *Jack\BeanstalkClient* class. if Beanstalk runs on localhost and standard port, there is no need to setup. client will connect automatically when first needed. default settings are:
+for a quick start, just instantiate *Jack\BeanstalkClient*. if Beanstalk runs on localhost and standard port, there is no need to setup. client will connect automatically when needed. default settings are:

     host: 127.0.0.1
     port: 11300
     timeout: 1 [s]
     persistent: TRUE

-you can specify connection details in constructor
+you can change this settings in constructor

-*producer* can open connection and insert a job in 'default' queue this way:
+*producer* can open connection and insert a job in "default" queue this way:

     $client = new Jack\BeanstalkClient;
     $client->queue("some job data");